 Gain the skills needed to successfully drive school change and help diverse stakeholders establish priorities and improve practice.
 Learn more.

-Develop the skills to identify existing challenges, incorporate and support innovation, and take a strategic problem-solving approach to planning and driving school improvement.
+Develop the skills to take a strategic approach to identifying challenges, analyzing the cause, incorporating innovation, and driving whole school improvement.
 Learn more.

 Leading Change: $499